oremanj/tricycle/docs/source/reference.rst

 When you start a new Trio task, the initial values of its `context variables
 <https://trio.readthedocs.io/en/stable/reference-core.html#task-local-storage>`__
-(`contextlib.ContextVar`) are inherited from the environment of the `~trio.Nursery.start_soon` or `~trio.Nursery.start` call that started the new task.
+(`contextvars.ContextVar`) are inherited from the environment of the `~trio.Nursery.start_soon` or `~trio.Nursery.start` call that started the new task.
 For example, this code: